vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 A few caveats here:

+1. **Except for charging in Rosemont at the start and end of our journey, we almost always needed to stop anyway** - whether to use the bathroom or to eat, I never found that we really had to stop for the car.
+By the time we were pulling up to the charging station, I usually had to use the bathroom, or me or my brother were hungry.
-1. Because the rental company messed up, we had to make an extra $35 and 27 minute initial charging stop in Rosemont.
+1. **Because the rental started with 18% charge, we had to make an extra $35 and 27 minute initial charging stop** - our first stop in Rosemont was only because we got a low charge car.
 Normally you'd start a trip with 70 - 80% charge.
-2. Since Budget requires EVs be returned with 70% state of charge, we similarly made a second stop at Rosemont before returning to top up the car.
+2. **Our last charging stop was only because it's a rental** - Since Budget requires EVs be returned with 70% state of charge, we similarly made a second stop at Rosemont before returning to top up the car.

 If you own an EV, you want to charge at home or at slower chargers as much as possible to save money.
 In Chicago with ComEd it's estimated you'll pay around 16 cents per kWh.
 Since at the two Pilot